 Fortunately, your chances of winning before an ALJ are much better.
 Appealed claims are approved about half the time.
 If your claim is again denied, you can seek review by the Appeals Council, which is a necessary final step before taking your case to federal court.
 Courts find errors about half the time and in those instances usually send the case back for a new hearing, rather than granting the claim itself.

 An SSDI claim usually takes months to decide but may take years in some cases, especially if it requires an appeal to federal court.
 If I represent you, I will work to prepare a strong case with the goal of winning at the earliest stage, but I am prepared to pursue your benefits to the full extent necessary.

 How I can help you in your claim for Social Security Disability

 I have more than 35 years of experience handling Social Security Disability cases, during which time I have had more than 1,000 successful disability hearings and have represented claimants at every step of the appeals process, up to the U.S. Court of Appeals.
 I am a member of the National Association of Social Security Representatives and the Virginia Trial Lawyers Committee on Social Security, and I lecture on SSDI and SSI both to client groups and to fellow attorneys.
 I bring the same commitment to every case I take, whether it is for Social Security disability or for workers’ compensation.
 I will be happy to answer your questions and, if I represent you, will work zealously to obtain the disability benefits you deserve.

 Contact a Richmond Social Security disability attorney for a free initial consultation

-Gerald G. Lutkenhaus represents Virginia clients in Social Security disability cases.
+Gerald G. Lutkenhaus, Attorney at Law represents Virginia clients in Social Security disability cases.
 Contact me online or phone me at 804-593-5459 for a free initial consultation.